 Agricultural chemical user permits

-If you intend to deliver high risk units that lead to agricultural chemical user permits, you must have a permit from the Department of Economic Development, Jobs, Transport and Resources and attach it to your VRQA application.
+If you intend to deliver high risk units that lead to agricultural chemical user permits, you must have a permit from the Department of Jobs, Skills, Industry and Regions and attach it to your VRQA application.

 To apply for the permit online, see: